spacepandas/cineaste-ios/README.md

 - Use in Dark or Light Mode
 - Support for many Accessibility Features, like Voice Over, Dynamic Type, Increase Contrast

-!["A collage of different screens of the app representing different features"][presentation]
+![A collage of different screens of the app representing different features][presentation]

 ## Dependencies